snrndi121/stopWatch/README.md

 # Stopwatch
  - It is specialized in lap.
 I want to know how long it takes to solve problems.
 This is between project and hobby, not homework.

+# purpose
+ - There are many book with math, science, license test etc. If there will be limited testing time, you must distributed the time well to solve all problems.
+You have to learn to solve problems within testing time.
+ - Therefore, I want to make stopwatch measuring time and to see how it develops.

 # My pleasure
  - If someone want to help me a little or little, that's my pleasure regardless of how much you can help.
 I willing to share my project while inviting 'invision', Collaborative UI design site.